akajuvonen/akajuvonen.github.io/_drafts/clt.md

 This means that on average about 50% of coin flips be heads (and tails).
 LLN seems deceptively simple, and it probably is, but it's also an important observation that has many real-life applications.
+For example, [Monte Carlo methods][mcm] use this theorem.
+In addition, casinos can use it to guarantee long-term outcomes (and make money).

 # Central limit theorem